Skip to content

 When to submit feedback?
 Whenever an app or service you’ve used in the past doesn’t work or behaves oddly—crashing, hanging, or being so slow as to be unusable—under the new OS.

 If you do submit an issue, note the Feedback ID number you receive; it will be used in any follow-up between you and Apple.
 You can review the feedback you’ve filed or drafted in Feedback Assistant and on the AppleSeed website.
+Apple will often ask for additional information.
+These conversations will happen in Feedback Assistant.
+Your prompt response to their questions makes it more likely that issues can be addressed before release.

 About Kandji